khulnasoft/cheat.sheets/README.md

 # cheat.sheets

-Own cheat sheets repository of the *cheat.sh*.
+Own cheat sheets repository of the *cheatly.khulnasoft.com*.

 If you want to add a cheat sheet to cheat.sh directly, add it here (please also consider adding your cheat sheet